raspberrypilearning/binary-hero/en/step_7.md

 ## More custom blocks

-The code in the last step is difficult to read, so let's use more custom blocks to simplify it.
+The newest section of code is difficult to read, so you're going to use more custom blocks to make it simpler.

 --- task ---
- Make another block called `clear song`{:class="blockmoreblocks"}, which deletes all items from both lists.
-Use this block before adding to the lists.
+Make another block called `clear song`{:class="blockmoreblocks"} that deletes all items from both lists.
+Use this block before adding numbers back intothe lists.

 ![note-sprite](images/note-sprite.png)
 ```blocks